 Invest in America’s biggest and best.

-By targeting companies with large markets, sustainable competitive advantage and strong share price momentum, the Large Cap Growth Fund seeks to harness the return potential of America’s fastest-growing, large companies.
+Targeting companies with large markets, sustainable competitive advantages and strong price momentum, the Large Cap Growth Fund seeks to harness the return potential of America’s fastest growing companies.

-- Portfolio Manager Giri Devulapally is supported by a dedicated team of growth analysts.
+- Experienced portfolio manager Giri Devulapally is supported by five dedicated growth analysts.

 Total return assumes reinvestment of income.